DTS-STN/dts-emp-dir/README.md

-# DTS Employee Directory Proof of Concept
+# ESDC and Government of Canada - Essential Employee Directory

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).